ropeadope62/ropeadope62.github.io/_posts/2023-13-12-minecraft-bot.md

 -	**Logging**: allows us to create a log handler for organization of our bot logs.
 -	**Discord.app_commands**: a newer addition to the Discord API which allows implementation of Slash Commands in Discord bots.
 These commands provide a more integrated and user-friendly way for users to interact with bots directly in the Discord client.
 -	**Discord.commands**: the more traditional commands package for Discord.py, allowing users to send a command to the discord API using a message prefix and text command.
 Standard commands support access to a *context* object that provides information about the message, channel, guild, and user who invoked the command.
+-   **os**: We will use os to load our environment variables in our code with `os.getenv`
+-   **io**: io is an extremely useful library when it comes to performing file I/O operations such as reading and writing from the disk.
+Initially, we will use this just for writing and reading our log files with `io.Bytesio`.

 I imported the traditional Discord commands package which is standard for any project, but I think Slash Commands are going to be very useful here, since they integrate with the discord UI to allow for auto complete suggestions, command completion and an overall more user friendly experience while interacting with the bot.